montinevra/ebook_tools/README.md

 # ebook_tools
 A collection of scripts for converting digital scans to ebooks

+## html_from_docx.py
+Converts all numbered .docx files (e.g. "page001.docx", page002.docx") in a directory to html.
+Strips all formatting.
+This does *not* create a valid .html file, just some code that you can copy/paste into your epub editor.

+Requires python-docx.

+	pip3 install python-docx

+Usage:

+	python3 html_from_docs.py [src_dir]

+Uses the current directory if none is specified.

+Outputs directly to the shell.
+Redirect it if you want to save to a file.

+	python3 html_from_docs.py [src_dir] > some_file

 ## nav_pagelist.py
 Generates a pagelist section for the nav.xhtml in an epub.